-- The Imperial Furniture Collection has many Biedermeier items, but also full reconstructions of entire rooms with original furniture in the Biedermeier style.
+- The Vienna Furniture Museum has many Biedermeier items, but also full reconstructions of entire rooms with original furniture in the Biedermeier style.

 - The Schottenstift museum also has a room preserved in all its original Biedermeier glory (with furniture).